jprjr/multistreamer/README.md

 Please note: you're responsible for ensuring you're not violating each service's Terms of Service via simulcasting.

+I have a YouTube video going over to to use this here: https://youtu.be/BukSywMuf5E

-I have a YouTube video with an overview here: https://youtu.be/rjaTaHm4WkA
+I also have a YouTube video about installing this available here: https://youtu.be/Wr4CD6RU_CU

 ## Table of Contents